ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 You probably know that your wallet software uses a **private key** to spend the money you received on this address.
 ![](../assets/PrivateKey.png)

-The keys are not stored in the network and they can be generated without access to the Internet.
+The keys are not stored on the network and they can be generated without access to the Internet.

 With code:
 ```cs